kevinyswong/kevinyswong.github.io/index.md

-  will—Schopenhauer was right in identifying the will as the central driver of the life force, but we gender theorists do him one better: we clarify that the will, evil and terrible, residing in the dark, is undeniably masculine: what Schopenhauer labored to describe has always been the blind masculine will.
+  will—Schopenhauer was right in identifying the will as the central driver of the life force, but we gender theorists do him one better: we clarify that the will, evil and terrible, residing in the dark, is undeniably masculine: what Schopenhauer labored to describe had always been the blind masculine will.
 All creatures are propelled by this vile, unyielding will: the will-to-masc that surrounds us all.
 Only within the confines of our limited cognition of the masculine will do the electromagnetic laws, the force of gravity, the fabric of